Paul Marshall (investor)

-Sir Paul Roderick Clucas Marshall (born 2 August 1959) is a British investor.

-According to the Sunday Times Rich List in 2020, Marshall is worth £630 million.
+Sir Paul Roderick Clucas Marshall (born 2 August 1959) is a British hedge fund manager, philanthropist, and media baron.
+He is the owner of UnHerd and The Spectator, and co-owner of GB News.
+According to the Sunday Times Rich List, he had an estimated net worth of £875 million in 2024, up from £630 million in 2020.
+In 2024, he topped The Sunday Times Giving List, having donated £145.1 million over 12 months to various charities, including a £50 million donation to the London School of Economics for the eponymous Marshall Institute.

+Marshall was a member and donor of the Liberal Democrats, and in 2004 co-edited the influential Orange Book alongside a number of prominent Liberal Democrat politicians.
+In 2015 he left the party due to his support for Brexit, and subsequently donated to the Brexit campaign and the Conservative Party.
+His ownership of UnHerd and GB News led the New Statesman to name him as one of the most powerful right-wing figures in the UK in 2023, before his 2024 acquisition of The Spectator.
+The Financial Times described him as "an enthusiastic combatant in the UK's own version of America's culture wars".

+He was knighted in the 2016 Birthday Honours "for services to Education and Philanthropy".

-Early life
+Early life and education

-Paul Roderick Clucas Marshall was born on 2 August 1959 in Ealing, London, England, the son of Alan Marshall, managing director, Philippine Refining Company (later Unilever Philippines), and Mary Sylvia Clucas, daughter of T. S. Hanlin.
+Paul Roderick Clucas Marshall was born on 2 August 1959 in Ealing, London, England, the son of Alan Marshall, managing director of the Philippine Refining Company (later Unilever Philippines), and Mary Sylvia Clucas.
 His sister is the journalist Penny Marshall.

-When his parents moved to the Philippines and then South Africa for his father's job with Unilever, Marshall boarded at Merchant Taylors' School, in England.
+When his parents moved to the Philippines and then South Africa for his father's job with Unilever, Marshall boarded at Merchant Taylors' School, in Northwood, London.
 He boarded in the Manor of the Rose while at the school.

 From there he went to St John's College, Oxford, to read History and Modern Languages, and subsequently took an MBA from INSEAD business school in Fontainebleau, France.

 Career

-He is the co-founder and chairman of Marshall Wace LLP, one of Europe's largest hedge fund groups.
-Marshall Wace was founded in 1997 by Marshall and Ian Wace.
-At the time, Marshall Wace was one of the first hedge funds in London.
-The company started with $50 million, half of which was from George Soros.
+Marshall co-founded Marshall Wace LLP, now one of Europe's largest hedge fund groups, in 1997 together with financier Ian Wace, and serves as chairman of the company.
+At the time of its founding, Marshall Wace was one of the first hedge funds in London.
+The company started with $50 million, half of which was from George Soros, and the other half from family and friends.

 Funds managed by Marshall Wace have won multiple investment awards and the company has become one of the world's leading managers of equity long/short strategies.
-Marshall Wace manages $50 billion and has recently opened an office in China.
+Marshall Wace manages over $50 billion and has offices globally.
 Prior to founding Marshall Wace, Marshall worked for Mercury Asset Management, the fund management arm of S. G. Warburg & Co.

+Marshall was lead non-executive director at the Department for Education with responsibility for the Union from 2013 to 2016.

 He is a member of the Hedge Fund Standards Board.